ubihazard/probook-4x30s/README.md

 In reality the trackpad is fully working, – you just can’t access its settings.
 In order to configure it you would have to manually edit the binary `.plist` file at `~/Library/Preferences/com.apple.AppleMultitouchTrackpad.plist`.

-First, copy it to your desktop and convert it from binary format to XML:
+Copy it to your desktop and convert it from binary format to XML:

 ```bash
 cd ~/Dekstop